 Employers must register for unemployment insurance tax with the Arizona Department of Economic Security once total quarterly wages reach $1,500 under A.R.S. § 23-613.
 The taxable wage base covers the first $8,000 paid to each employee annually, increased from $7,000 in 2023, with rates varying by employer experience.
 This state-administered tax program funds unemployment benefits for eligible workers who lose jobs through no fault of their own.

-Licensed child care facilities must maintain general commercial liability insurance and motor vehicle coverage if transporting children under R9-5-308.
+Licensed child care facilities must have general commercial liability insurance and motor vehicle coverage if transporting children under R9-5-308.
 Documentation proving insurance coverage must be available for parent review at child care centers and group homes.
-Both Department of Health Services-licensed facilities and DES-certified family providers must comply to maintain licensure.
+Both Department of Health Services-licensed facilities and DES-certified family providers must comply to keep licensure.

 Arizona doesn't heavily regulate business insurance, so you can pick coverage that fits your specific needs.
 We've analyzed what works best for the major industries driving business in the state.